Archives for the ‘Transparency’ Category

 He then hollered a typical management mantra to the crowd like some punk rock star: ‘Park your brain at the door dude and row the slave ship!’ then lowering his voice, he continued: ‘But we have computers to row the slave ship.’

 According to Tom, our only chance to succeed in globalisation is to leverage the creative and intellectual skills of our teams.
 Starbucks is a good example of a human function being replaced by a machine.
 Since coffee making is done by a machine, what Starbucks buys is individuality in their staff.
-When asked why Starbucks staff are constantly smiling, one manager said as a matter-of-fact: ‘We are people who smile.’
+When asked why Starbucks staff are constantly smiling, one manager said as a matter-of-fact: ‘We hire people who smile.’

 Tom, like Levitt, fully acknowledges that he has nothing profound to say.
 Instead, what he does has been described as ‘blinding flashes of the obvious’.
 So here’s the latest newsflash: ‘Put your people before your customers,’ says Tom Peters.
 What will you do?